 But the eclectic style isn’t just about throwing everything together!
 Homes with this design are carefully planned, so you’ll get matching colors with that look striking or well together.
 Basically, it’s a fun combination that flows comfortably well together.
 And it’s also one of the main reasons why it’s difficult to replicate

 But difficult isn’t impossible.
-Getting experienced interior designers can give you a fluid and unique look to your home with this style.
+Getting best and experienced interior designers can give you a fluid and unique look to your home with this style.

 And if you do have a large area, it’s your chance to play around with darker colors.
 Why?
 Because you won’t suffer from the illusion of being in a claustrophobic room.
 In short, you’ll have a buffet of opportunities to try out different unique styles because you won’t need to worry about greatly limiting your space.